SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

      S_over_Si_in_solar:        1.0 # (Optional) Value of the Sulphur mass abundance ratio to solar in units of the Silicon ratio to solar.
 Default value: 1.
      newton_integration:        0   # (Optional) Set to 1 to use the Newton-Raphson scheme for the explicit cooling problem.

 Particle tracers
 ~~~~~~~~~~~~~~~~

+Over the course of the simulation, the gas particles record some information
+about their evolution.
+These are updated for a given particle every time it is
+active.
+The EAGLE tracers module is located in the directory
+``src/tracers/EAGLE``.

 Star formation: Schaye+2008
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~